Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Related Work

-Recently, Neekhara \etal showed that it is possible to create so-called universal adversarial perturbations, which can be added to any audio and will lead to the wrong transcription~\cite{neekhara-19-universal}.
-Another work on universal adversarial perturbations for audio has been published by Abdoli \etal, where the author were also successful to find universal perturbations for targeted attacks.
-Nevertheless, their adversarial examples did not persist if played over the air~\cite{abdoli-2019-universal}.
-Alzantot proposed a black-box attack, which does not require knowledge about the model~\cite{alzantot-2018-did}.
+Alzantot~\etal~\cite{alzantot-2018-did} proposed a black-box attack, which does not require knowledge about the model.
 For this, the authors use a genetic algorithm to create their adversarial examples for a keyword spotting system, which differs from general speech recognition due to a much simpler architecture and far fewer possible recognition outcomes.
-For \emph{DeepSpeech}~\cite{hannun-14-deepspeech} and \emph{Kaldi}, Khare~\etal proposed a black-box attacks based on evolutionary optimization~\cite{khare-19-blackbox} and also Taori~\etal present a similar approach in their paper~\cite{taori-2018-targeted}.
-However, black-box attacks are much harder to deploy and so far, no robust over-the-air attack has been published.
+For \emph{DeepSpeech}~\cite{hannun-14-deepspeech} and \emph{Kaldi}, Khare~\etal~\cite{khare-19-blackbox} proposed a black-box attack based on evolutionary optimization, and also Taori~\etal~\cite{taori-2018-targeted} present a similar approach in their paper.

-Adversarial examples can also be calculated for deep-learning-based speaker recognition systems, such that the audio utterance of a speaker can be modified to sound like another speaker~\cite{kreuk-18-foolingspeaker}.